mhohmann1/super-resolution-pytorch/README.md

 # Data

-The ShapeNet dataset can be found at [1].
+The ShapeNet dataset can be found at [2] and must be placed in the respective directory `data/`.

 # Super-Resolution

-Own PyTorch implementation of [2], please visit their repository for more details.
 Please be sure, that the data is inside the respective directory.
 For training the Super-Resolution-Network, first pre-process the data with:

 ```
 python prepare_SR.py